 Let’s say you’ve told your inspector that they need to conduct a GSM check of fabric used at your supplier’s factory.
 Without notifying the supplier in your QC checklist, that inspector might arrive at the factory to find that the equipment needed for the GSM check isn’t available.
 Since you wouldn’t have any way to verify fabric density at that point, you might be forced to:

-Reschedule the inspection, needlessly costing time and money or ship the goods without knowing fabric density, which could result in unhappy customers or receiving unsellable product if density is too low.
+Reschedule the inspection, needlessly costing time and money, or ship the goods without knowing fabric density, which could result in unhappy customers or receiving the unsellable products if the density is too low.

 Just as important as specifying the required equipment is clarifying who will provide it.
 In the fabric density example above, you might have included this test and the required equipment in your quality control inspection checklist.
 But the supplier could mistakenly think the inspector would bring the testing equipment.
 Likewise, the inspector might assume the factory had the equipment available on-site.
 Including who is expected to provide particular equipment helps prevent this.